UKHomeOffice/modern-slavery-data-service/README.md

 ### Running the service <a name="running-the-service"></a>

-Ensure your database is service is available and running.
+Ensure your database is service is available and running with the correct user & passwords found in `config.js`.

 Then to run the service use: